leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 (though you can revert to substring-based search using quotes, see the page for a list of search techniques you can use).
 To avoid putting in too many restrictions and getting an empty result list, it's recommended that you add search filters one at a time to your query.
+This search engine is also available in the Lean4 VSCode extension, via the "Lean4: Loogle: Search" command.

 ## Other websites